nxcc/Jsoner/README.md

 You can clone is using

-    git clone git@gitlab.noris.net:cda-ad/JSONer.git && cd JSONer
+    git clone git@gitlab.noris.net:cda-ad/Jsoner.git && cd Jsoner
     # Install NodeJS, npm and PHP composer
     make devenv

 To install it into your development MediaWiki, just symlink it to your `extensions` folder

-    # Assuming you are in JSONer folder
+    # Assuming you are in Jsoner folder
     cd /path/to/your/extensions/folder
-    ln -s /path/to/the/JSONer/extension JSONer
+    ln -s /path/to/the/Jsoner/extension Jsoner

 Then, install it [like described above](#installation).